squirrellovespie/DiagnoSAGE/README.md

 Please note that the diagnosis provided by the chatbot is for informational purposes only and should not substitute professional medical advice.
 Always consult a healthcare professional for accurate diagnosis and treatment.

+## Running the chatbot

+1. run python chatbot_train.py
+2. run python chatbot_gui.py

 ## Contributing

-Contributions to the Healthcare Assistant Chatbot project are welcome!
+Contributions to the DiagnoSAGE project are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

 ## License